zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_03_datatypes.md

 Strings are *immutable* which means that their value cannot be changed.
 When concatenating two strings, the result is saved in a third string.

-If any of the operands of plus is an integer, the result becomes a string.
+If any of the operands of plus is an integer, while the other operand is a string, then the result becomes a string.
 JavaScript automatically converts the operands of an operator to the same type.
 This is called *automatic type casting*:

 ```
 > 1 + '2'